ozgurnsahin/Agentic_JobApplication_tool/README.md

 # JobApp AI Agent 🤖
-An intelligent job discovery AI agent system that extracts user criterias via uploaded resume, finds and filters job opportunities on numerous job sites according to criterias (location, salary, skiils title etc.) stores and optimizes users resume to serve better application service to user.
+An intelligent job discovery AI agent system that extracts user criterias via uploaded resume, finds and filters job opportunities on numerous job sites according to criterias like location, salary, skills, title etc. stores and optimizes users resume to jobs postings to serve high quality and automated application process to users.

 # 🎯 Purpose
 This prototype automates job hunting by: